Prison sexuality: LGBTQ+ discrimination

-Members of the LGBTQ+ community are incarcerated at higher rates than heterosexual people in America.
+Members of the LGBTQ+ community are incarcerated at higher rates than heterosexual people in the United States.
 There is a significant demographic of LGBTQ+ individuals within the criminal justice system.
 The Bureau of Justice Statistics, a branch of the Department of Justice, reports that gay and lesbian men and women are ten times more likely to be sexually assaulted in prison by another inmate.
 Additionally, they are 2.6 times more likely than heterosexual inmates to be sexually assaulted by prison staff.

 Transgender and intersex Inmates

 Transgender inmates in particular face tougher discrimination than any other prison demographic.
-Not only are they required to be imprisoned with other members of their designated biological sex, but the lack of facilities for transgender inmates is discriminatory in nature.
+Not only do they object to the standard requirement that they be imprisoned with other members of their biological sex, but the lack of facilities for transgender inmates is discriminatory in nature.
 The concept of differentiating the sexes in prisons is called sex segregation.
 The separate men's and women's prisons bring forward issues for transgender and intersex people who are incarcerated.

 While it is known that discrimination exists against transgender and intersex prisoners, there is little data on the issue thus far.
 This is due to the fact that jails and prisons are segregated by binary sex.
 There are studies that demonstrate that compared to the United Kingdom, transgender inmates in the United States are much less likely to be housed with other members of the gender they identify with.

 The treatment of transgender inmates also varies across different jurisdictions in the United States.
 The most inclusive states allow for inmates to be segregated based on their gender identity on their Department of Motor Vehicle identification card.
 Others states such as Tennessee have restrictive laws against gender identification in prisons.
 The state of Tennessee only allows inmates to be housed based on their biological sex on their birth certificate, which in this state cannot be changed.

 The lack of autonomy for transgender people in prison to decide where they should be housed is discriminatory and dangerous in nature.
 It leads to more sexual assaults from other prisoners and prison personnel.
 A study conducted in California concluded that transgender people in prison are 13 times more likely to be a victim of sexual assault.